Last Updated on by Jeremy

 The Dream BBQ Has Few Meat Options

-In a way, The Dream BBQ is a lot like Wilson's Bar-B-Q in the North Side.
+In a way, The Dream BBQ is a lot like Wilson's Bar-B-Q which was formerly in the North Side (now closed due to a fire).
 The restaurant is small, has minimal signage, and only serves two kinds of meat- ribs and chicken (specifically, whole wings).

 When you visit here your order options are ribs by the bone, chicken by the wing, combination platters of each meat with two sides, or an option to mix both meats as a combo as well.
 This combo plate includes just a few bones of each and two sides for an impressive ~$12, and when adding on more ribs to make the meal an even five ribs / five wings was just under $17- a steal for barbecue by any standard.